 The Mexican gray wolf, or lobo, is one of the most endangered mammals in the United States.
 In 2012, the U.S. Fish and Wildlife Service (FWS) released its most recent count of these iconic animals.
-While the number of wild Mexican gray wolves has grown in the last year from 50 to 58, their future remains highly uncertain.
+While the number of wild Mexican gray wolves has grown to approximately 109, their future remains highly uncertain.

 How We’re Helping

 - Defenders is working with a team of expert scientists and stakeholders who are charged with drawing up a new recovery plan for endangered lobos.
 The plan will provide a detailed roadmap to move the Mexican gray wolf from today’s fragile population to full recovery and delisting.